 - Launched the search for a Chief Financial Officer through the National Black MBA Association and Accounting and Financial Women’s Alliance websites

 - Look Different: Program titled Take action to stop discrimination and bias added to MyAULife.
-Students have access to real stories, and can test themselves on their implicit bias and other resources.
+Students have access to real stories and can test themselves on their implicit bias and other resources.

 - Residence Life is conducting an audit of any bias-related incidents in residence halls during the 2019-2020 academic year, in collaboration with the Student Conduct Office.

-- Diversity Council strategic plans received and forwarded to Marsha Darling for the Academic Diversity Implementation Task force.
+- Diversity Council strategic plans were received and forwarded to Marsha Darling for the Academic Diversity Implementation Task force.

 - Library Resources for Diversity, Equity and Inclusion have been made more accessible

 - The Allies Conversation Series was started to help white participants understand and address racism to become stronger allies to BIPOC members of the community.